lynnlilu/lynnlilu.github.io/_pages/professional-activities.md

 * IEEE International Conference on Distributed Computing Systems (IEEE ICDCS 2022-2023)
 * IEEE/ACM International Symposium on Quality of Service (IEEE/ACM IWQoS 2021/2023-2024)
 * IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2024)
+* USENIX Symposium on Vehicle Security and Privacy (USENIX VehicleSec 2025)
 * IEEE International Conference on Parallel and Distributed Systems (IEEE ICPADS 2019/2022-2023)
 * The 20th IEEE International Conference on Mobility, Sensing and Networking (IEEE MSN 2024)
 * IEEE International Conference on Metaverse (IEEE Metaverse 2023)